 Now let’s see how to create a bridge page from scratch.

 You can either use your simple WordPress blog post and page editor to create a bridge page or use a page builder software.
 We personally like to use the page builder tools to create our pages because they look professional and tend to convert better.

-The page builder software we frequently use are Thrive Architect and LeadPages.
-You can use either one of them.
+The page builder software we regularly use are Thrive Architect and LeadPages.
+You can use any one of them.
 We have written a detailed article comparing these two.
 Check out our Thrive Architect Vs LeadPages post.

 Now let’s start building our bridge page.
 For this demo, we are building a page to promote a YouTube course which we know works.
 It is a great course for beginners who want to start earning a passive income on YouTube.